Complex Stoichiometry in Pyrosim

 3.4.
 Set Suppression

-When using multiple chemical reactions, it is necessary to set SUPPRESSION = .FALSE.. on the MISC line.
-This is done automatically.
-If you want to change this default option:
+When using multiple chemical reactions, it is necessary to set suppression to false.

 • On the Analysis menu, click Simulation Parameters.